Rishabh7896/Day-toDay-Codes/README.md

 ## Overview

-The goal of this project is to have in a single place all possible algorithms and data structures.
+The goal of this repository is to have a single place for all our important algorithms and data structures.

 ## Contents